igal-abachi-dev/Helix-Save/README.md

 # Helix-Save // Secure, Atomic, Fast Binary Serialization
-**Helix** formatter is a high-performance, atomic, and tamper-evident binary persistence system designed for .NET  applications/games. can save c# class to binary file (signed , compressed, not editable externally by users, acid like reliablity) like internal settings , and game states.. (for external settings editable by users use json instead)
+**Helix** formatter is a high-performance, atomic, and tamper-evident binary persistence system designed for .NET  applications/games. can save c# class to binary file (signed , compressed, not editable externally by users, acid like reliablity) like internal settings , and game states.. (for external settings editable by users use json instead if no in-app GUI editor for them)

 ## It serializes C# classes to binary files that are **Signed**, **Compressed**, **Type-Safe**, and **ACID-Compliant**.